-In order to enhance the uniformity, efficiency and effectiveness of the risk- and control cycle, a.s.r. schade additionally purchased and began the roll-out of the Governance and Risk Compliance (GRC) tool.
-In 2018, it will continue the roll-out of the tool throughout the organisation to include all the businesses. a.s.r. schade will naturally continue to look for opportunities to improve the management of its operational risks in 2018.
+In order to enhance the uniformity, efficiency and effectiveness of the risk- and control cycle, a.s.r. additionally purchased and rolled-out the Governance and Risk Compliance (GRC) tool ('Cerrix').
+In 2019, a.s.r. will improve the functionality of the tool continuously with new modules to strengthen the alignment with the operational risk management policies. a.s.r. will continue to look for opportunities to improve the management of its operational risks in 2019.